forestryio/forestry.io/hugo/content/docs/editing/previews.md

 ---
 Previews allow content editors to see changes in Forestry before saving or publishing those changes, as well as share the drafted changes before publishing them.
 You can think of Forestry's previews as your site's staging environment.

-TK: image of preview environment

 ## How Previews Work
 Previews are generated when an editor clicks the preview button in the top right corner of the [editor](/docs/editing/markdown-editor/).
 Any unsaved changes on the page being previewed will be included in the preview.

-TK: image of preview button

 While the preview is generating, editors will be presented with a loading screen, and will be redirected to the page being previewed when the preview has finished generating.